vwhu/pulolb/PULOLB/Test/README.md

 ## Unit tests for Cleaning Data packages

 This unit tests are for the modules``import_data``, ``sort_data``, and ``predict_capacity``.
-Including here are the tests for every function in each module:
+Including here are the tests for functions in each module:

 ### Functions tested in ``import_data`` module: